romeomugwaneza/design-patterns-java/README.md

 1. Originator: Creates and restores states.
 2. Caretaker: Holds history of states(can use a List).
 3. Momento: Contains current state.

+### 2. State Pattern

+Example of a drawing canvas that changes depending on the tool selected from the palette in software like PhotoShop.